 What’s it like teaching performing arts to elementary school students?

 Oh my gosh, it’s so much fun.
 I teach kindergarten through fourth grade.
-For my second graders today, next period, and we’re starting on scripts and plays.
+For my second graders today, next period, we’re starting on scripts and plays.
 It’s so rewarding to see their energy and emotion and how they take a text and translate it into performance.
 I usually look for things like medieval tales as well as stories with talking animals to make it more fun for the students.
 I also teach them to use their emotions when they dance.

 Ivan Marrero Uncommon Schools Instagram